Gheza Vida: Spanish Civil War

 In 1935–1936, Vida was drafted into the Romanian Land Forces, serving with the 32nd Artillery Regiment in Satu Mare, where he continued to sculpt.
 He was still performing his duties when news of the Spanish Civil War reached him.
 Reading up on articles by Scarlat Callimachi, Ion Călugăru, Zaharia Stancu or Alecu Constantinescu, Vida became passionate about defending the Second Spanish Republic.
 The thought of volunteering for the International Brigades came to him while in Satu Mare, and he contacted his PCdR liaison, Francisc Wolf-Boczor, to ask for approval.
 Upon returning home, he graduated into the PCdR, and quickly became one of its regional leaders.
 He had resumed ownership of his father's home, which occasionally hosted illegal party conferences.
 In tandem, he worked with Aurel Popp and János Thorma to organize a regional artists' congress, with representatives from Maramureș, the Banat, and Transylvania at large.
 Convened on June 14, 1936, it became the nucleus of a Fine Artists' Trade Union, which had Popp and Ziffer among its leaders.
 Exactly a year later, after repeated efforts to reconcile the factions of Baia Mare School into a single branch of the Trade Union, Vida gave up and established a chapter comprising mostly his left-wing colleagues; its leader was Thorma, but Vida was ensured a place on the steering committee.
 The group's first show in August 1937 was interrupted by the Romanian Police, which confiscated three of Vida's reliefs over worries that they spread communist ideology.
 Despite this, the show garnered positive reviews from local critics, with several more being held into October 1937.

 Eventually, in October 1937, Vida set out on his clandestine journey to Spain: telling his mother that he was merely taking a trip to Izvoarele, he backpacked along Boczor and another activist into Czechoslovakia, rallying with other volunteers at Veľká Sevljuš.
 However, this illegal crossing made them targets for repression by Czechoslovak Gendarmes.
 According to Vida's recollection, these were members of the White émigré community who beat the volunteers up as reprisals for their communist beliefs.
-Vida and his comrades were then sentenced to one month in prison, despite the efforts of the Communist deputy for Sub-Carpathian Rus' to grant them asylum as political refugees.
+Vida and his comrades were then sentenced to one month in prison, despite the efforts of the Communist deputy for Subcarpathian Rus to grant them asylum as political refugees.